tophat2d/web/site/dl/index.md

 # Tophat downloads

+The preferred way of installing tophat is using the [PAK](https://pak.tophat2d.dev/package/tophat) package manager.
+However you can download older tophat version here if you need them.
 See the [install guide](https://docs.tophat2d.dev/installation.html) for help with installation.

 <div class="row mt-5 row-cols-1 row-cols-sm-1 row-cols-md-3">
     <div class="col">